maths/moodle-qtype_stack/doc/en/Developer/PHP-CAS.md

 The PHP code which creates this file sorts out backslashes and other vagaries...

-## Efficiency:  CLIC connector, XML and server mode.
+## Efficiency

 The connection to Maxima is slow, and is certainly the most important issue when trying to scale up the STACK.
 The issue is that Maxima is quite slow to start.
-Various attempts have been made to operate Maxima in "server mode" to speed this up.

-The University of Manchester have also compiled the Maxima code and this leads to increased server response.
+The University of Manchester provided a mechanism to compile the Maxima code and this leads to increased server response.
 See [optimising maxima](../CAS/Optimising_Maxima.md).